What is Animal (Equine) Welfare?

 Knowing the boundaries of equine welfare and abuse

-The boundaries of equine welfare are often pushed under the guise of questionable professional knowledge and in the individuals haste to win.
+The boundaries of equine welfare are often pushed under the guise of questionable professional knowledge and in the individuals haste to win big money and titles.
 At those times they sanction techniques that become welfare issues.

-- Spur holes in their shoulders and sides
+- Spur holes in shoulders and sides from being stabbed with spurs

-- Tails cut to create the ‘look’ and reduce penalties for tail movement
+- Tails cut or numbed to create the ‘look’ and reduce penalties for tail movement

 - Being tied high in stalls to tire the horse and avoid unnecessary movement that will cost points